Uran: Geography

-On the tip of a peninsula, Uran district is surrounded by sea on three sides.
+On the tip of a peninsula, Uran is surrounded by sea on three sides.
 The town of Uran itself is centrally located on the peninsula, flanked by Karanja village to the south and Mora village and port to the north.

 Uran is home to extensive salt pans, part of a long-standing network of salt manufacturing around Mumbai.
 The land has been under redevelopment pressure.

 The Uran wetlands were once home to many species of birds and reptiles, some critically endangered.
 The wetlands were developed in 2009 and 2010, leaving only the Panje-Dongri wetlands.

-Uran consists of multiple smaller villages and can be divided into South, North and West parts.